mikeroyal/IoT-Guide/README.md

 # Robotics

+[Back to the Top](https://github.com/mikeroyal/IoT-Guide/blob/main/README.md#table-of-contents)

 [Open Source Robotics Foundation](https://www.openrobotics.org/) works with industry, academia, and government to create and support open software and hardware for use in robotics, from research and education to product development.

- [ROS/ROS2](https://www.ros.org) is a set of software libraries and tools that help you build robot applications.
-From drivers to state-of-the-art algorithms, and with powerful developer tools, ROS has what you need for your next robotics project.

- # Robotics

-[Back to the Top](https://github.com/mikeroyal/IoT-Guide/blob/main/README.md#table-of-contents)

 ## Tools for Robotics